evhub/coconut/DOCS.md

--i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -c, --code            run a line of Coconut passed in as a string (can also be accomplished with a pipe) --jupyter, --ipython  run Jupyter (formerly IPython) with Coconut as the kernel (remaining args passed to Jupyter) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8) --color               show all Coconut messages in the given color --debug               print verbose debug output
+-i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -c, --code            run a line of Coconut passed in as a string (can also be accomplished with a pipe) --jupyter, --ipython  run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8) --color               show all Coconut messages in the given color --debug               print verbose debug output